PyMoDAQ/PyMoDAQ/docs/src/user_folder/installation.rst

   .. _linux_installation_section:
 Linux installation
 +++++++++++
-For Linux installation, it can be necessary to give some reading and writing permission access to some specific.
-PyMoDAQ creates two folders that are used to store configurations files, one assigned to the system in /etc/.pymodaq/ and one assigned to the user ~/.pymodaq/.
+For Linux installation, it can be necessary to give some reading and writing permission access to some specific folders.
+In particulqr, PyMoDAQ creates two folders that are used to store configurations files, one assigned to the system in /etc/.pymodaq/ and one assigned to the user ~/.pymodaq/.
 We need to give reading/writing permission acess to the system folder.
 One should then run after installing pymodaq:

-* 'sudo mkdir /etc/.pymodaq/'
+* ``sudo mkdir /etc/.pymodaq/``
-* 'sudo chmod uo+rw /etc/.pymodaq'
+* ``sudo chmod uo+rw /etc/.pymodaq``

-As a side note, these files are shared between different pymodaq's versions (going from 3 to 4.
-It is suggested to delete the folder (or empty its content) when setting up a new environment with a different pymodaq version.
+As a side note, these files are shared between different pymodaq's versions (going from 3 to 4 for example).
+It is suggested to delete/remake the folder (or empty its content) when setting up a new environment with a different pymodaq version.

   .. _shortcut_section: